Fast One-Pass Sparse Approximation of the Top Eigenvectors of Huge Approximately Low-Rank Matrices? Yes, $MAM^*$!: Conclusion

 \section{Conclusion}

 Making use of compressive sensing and sketching principles, we proposed the $MAM^*$ method (Algorithm~\ref{Alg:ApproxfromMAM}) for the sparse approximation of eigenvectors of very large-scale, approximately low-rank matrices.
 More specifically, we studied two variants of $MAM^*$: a first one based on CoSaMP reconstruction and a second one relying on sublinear-time recovery.
 The CoSaMP-based variant of $MAM^*$, analyzed in Theorem~\ref{THM:MAINRESULT_LINEARcosamp}, can compute accurate $s$-sparse approximations to the first $\ell$ eigenvectors of an approximately rank-$r$, Hermitian PSD matrix $A\in \mathbbm{C}^{N \times N}$ with high probability given $MAM^*$ as input, in $\mathcal{O}((\max\{s,r\}^3 + \ell N) \cdot \text{polylog}(N,s))$-time and using $\mathcal{O}(N)$-memory.
 On the other hand, the sublinear-time variant studied in Theorem~\ref{THM:MAINRESULT_SUBLINEAR} can achieve the same task in $\mathcal{O}(\max\{s, r\}^6 \cdot \text{polylog}(N))$-time (and memory).
-We also showcased the numerical effectiveness and practical applicability of the $MAM^*$ method by implementing and testing it in its sublinear-time variant on $(2^{27}-1) \times (2^{27}-1) \approx 10^8 \times 10^8$ matrices for levels of sparsity and rank up to $s=100$ and $r=50$, respectively.
+We also numerically evaluated the $MAM^*$ method by implementing and testing its, e.g., sublinear-time variant on $(2^{27}-1) \times (2^{27}-1) \approx 10^8 \times 10^8$ matrices for levels of sparsity and rank up to $s=100$ and $r=50$, respectively.

 We conclude by discussing some of the limitations of our study and pointing to potential avenues of future work.
 First, throughout this work we assumed the matrix $A \in \mathbbm{C}^{N \times N}$ to be Hermitian and PSD.
 This assumption was made primarily to keep the technical level of the analysis and presentation relatively moderate.
 However, we don't consider this restriction to be necessary and we think that the non-Hermitian case could be addressed via asymmetric sketches of the form $MAN^*$.
 Second, other linear-time variants of $MAM^*$ could be easily constructed by considering other compressive sensing reconstruction methods beyond CoSaMP such as, e.g., Orthogonal Matching Pursuit (OMP) or Iterative Hard Thresholding (IHT).
 The corresponding version of Theorem~\ref{THM:MAINRESULT_LINEARcosamp} would be then obtained by combining the same proof strategy of Section~\ref{sec:PROOFOFMAINRESULT_LINEAR} with a sparse recovery guarantee for the reconstruction algorithm of choice.
 Third, some aspects of our theoretical analysis deserve further investigation.
 For example, while a numerical study of the constant $\beta_M^A$ appearing in Theorem~\ref{THM:MAINRESULT_SUBLINEAR} shows that it has moderate size (see Section~\ref{sec:BetaExperiments}), it would be useful to derive a theoretical upper bound for it under suitable assumptions (see also Remark~\ref{remark:sublinearBetaissmall}).
 Another theoretical issue worth investigating is the relaxation of the geometric decay assumption on the eigenvalues of $A$ in Theorems~\ref{THM:MAINRESULT_LINEARcosamp} and \ref{THM:MAINRESULT_SUBLINEAR}.
 Finally, to assess the real potential of $MAM^*$ further numerical experimentation is certainly required.
 Applications to, e.g., sparse PCA with stupendously large real-world datasets and to the numerical solution of high-dimensional PDE-based eigenvalue problems are two promising research directions currently under investigation.